carbon-design-system/carbon-web-components/src/coding-conventions.md

 # Coding conventions

+## Creating shadow root

+Calling `HTMLElement.attachShadow()` on an element with shadow root already created causes `Shadow root cannot be created on a host which already hosts a shadow tree` error.
+Therefore we detect shadow root before calling `HTMLElement.attachShadow()`.

 ## Component options

 Like `carbon-components` library does, `carbon-custom-elements` ensures components are written in a flexible manner enough to support use cases different applications have.